This post may contain affiliate links. Please read our disclosure policy.

 And guess what?
 This pumpkin french toast casserole can also be made into individual servings.
 Just follow the ingredients from this recipe and the instructions from here.
 Use either streusel recipe, coconut, and almonds of the one with pecans; it’s entirely up to you.
 I’m trying this french toast casserole with the coconut almond streusel next time — with the pumpkin spice added in, of course.Because I LIVE for pumpkin spice flavors, like cinnamon, nutmeg, cloves, and ginger.
 I seriously wait for it all year long.

-What ingredients do you need to make pumpkin french toast casserole?
+Ingredients to make pumpkin french toast casserole

 - day old bread